Telematics guides | Which Dash Cam Should I Buy?

 Insurance claim evidence

 Nearly all business dash cam users buy them for evidence in insurance claims.
 You can see if your driver was responsible for a collision, and give evidence to your insurer.
-You can also use dash cam footage to protect your business against “crash for cash” scams, which are continuing to become even more commonplace and a costly menace to professional drivers.
+You can also use dash cam footage to protect your business against “crash for cash” scams.

-With a hard wired dash cam, you can get alerts emailed to you if there may have been a collision, either sent by the camera or by your vehicle tracking system (more on this later).
+With a hard wired dash cam, you can receive alerts if there may have been a collision, either sent by the camera or by your vehicle tracking system.
 With these, you find out immediately and can make the First Notification of Loss (FNOL) to your insurer without delay.
-Prompt reporting of claims can make a huge different to the cost of the claim altogether, and therefore to the cost of your premium when you come to renew your fleet insurance.
+Prompt reporting of claims can make a huge difference to the cost of the claim altogether, and therefore to the cost of your premium when you come to renew your fleet insurance.

 Driver monitoring to prevent accidents